Collaborative Pure Exploration in Kernel Bandit: Collaborative Pure Exploration in Kernel Bandit (CoPE - KB)

-\textbf{Multi-Task Kernel Composition.} We assume that the functions $f_v$ are parametric functionals of a global function $F:\cX \times \cZ \mapsto \R$, which satisfies that, for each agent $v \in [V]$, there exists a task feature vector $z_v \in \cZ$ such that
+\textbf{Multi-Task Kernel Composition.} We assume that the functions $f_v$ are parametric functionals of a global function $F:\cZ \times \cX \mapsto \R$, which satisfies that, for each agent $v \in [V]$, there exists a task feature vector $z_v \in \cZ$ such that

-Here $\cX$ and $\cZ$ denote the arm feature space and task feature space, respectively.
-Eq.~\eqref{kernel-form} allows tasks to be different for agents, whereas prior CoPE works~\cite{distributed2013,tao2019collaborative,top_collaborative2020} restrict the tasks ($\cX_v$ and $f_v$) to be the same for all agents $v \in [V]$.
+Here $\cZ$ and $\cX$ denote the task feature space and arm feature space, respectively.
+Note that Eq.~\eqref{global_function} allows tasks to be different for agents (by having different task features), whereas prior CoPE works~\citep{distributed2013,tao2019collaborative,top_collaborative2020} restrict the tasks ($\cX_v$ and $f_v$) to be the same for all agents $v \in [V]$.